therealalphapulse/whalealpha/docs/ARCHITECTURE.md

 `WHALE_WALLET_STATUS_CHANGE` so it's distinguishable from a human admin's `/addwhale`/`/approvewhale` in the audit trail.

-**Degraded mode without `HELIUS_API_KEY`:** candidate *sourcing* (RPC-only) and inactivity-based retirement both work with no API key at all.
-Only score *refresh* — and therefore new promotions, which require a fresh ROI/win-rate computation — needs it.
-Running without a key means the tracked population can shrink (via inactivity retirement) but won't grow;
-set the key for the engine to actually maintain the 500–1500 target.
+**Two independent API keys gate two independent things, and it's easy to have one without the other:**
+- **`JUPITER_API_KEY`** (or `PRICE_FEED_API_KEY` as a fallback) gates the
+  trending-token bootstrap *source* (step 1b above) — without it, the signal-derived stream still runs, but a fresh deploy with zero tracked wallets will never find its first candidate.
+- **`HELIUS_API_KEY`** gates *scoring* (step 2) — without it, candidates get
+  queued (by whichever source is working) but never scored, so nothing gets promoted regardless of how many candidates are found.
+Inactivity-based retirement (step 3) doesn't need it and still works.

+Running with neither key means the tracked population can only shrink (inactivity retirement); with only `HELIUS_API_KEY` it can score/retire but never bootstrap from empty; with only `JUPITER_API_KEY` it can find candidates but never actually promote any.
+Set both for the engine to actually maintain the 500–1500 target end to end.

 ## Why a PENDING Trade row is written before execution (new vs. the original)